TomRene/TPCapstone/README.md

 # Tom Pichard Capstone

+## Below, Update from May 19, 2016

+Please read through the following documents found in this repo for the final update

+*
+*

 ## Below, Update from April 28, 2016

 _Progress_ to date is the following and all these steps involved much discovery, elaboration and learning: